efeslab/hardware-bugbase/README.md

 This bug is discovered by [zipcpu](https://zipcpu.com/dsp/2020/04/20/axil2axis.html) with formal methods.
 Like the previous one, it is in Xilinx's template implementation of AXI-stream interface, which causes data loss.

 #### [sssp-fsm-error](https://github.com/efeslab/hardware-bugbase/tree/master/sssp-fsm-error)
 This bug is a FSM design error in a [single source shortest path](https://github.com/efeslab/optimus-intel-fpga-bbb/tree/master/samples/tutorial/vai_sssp) graph accelerator.
 This accelerator firstly reads graph vertices from memory, then reads edges.
-Due to a design error, the circuit may consider the first edge as a vertices.
+Due to a design error, the circuit may consider the first edge as a vertices in some rare cases.

 ### Buffer Overflow
 #### [reed-solomon-decoder-buffer-overwrite](https://github.com/efeslab/hardware-bugbase/tree/master/reed-solomon-decoder-buffer-overwrite)